 The “Painting the White Roses Red” sign is just good old poster paint on some more corrugated cardboard, and the mushroom is crepe paper, white label spots and a kitchen towel tube.
 It took a week of evenings and nap times to make all these bits.

-We had a great time making these scarecrows, and an even better time showing them off and wandering around wonderland (and the greater community) to see everyones’ efforts.
+We had a great time making these Alice in Wonderland scarecrows, and an even better time showing them off and wandering around wonderland (and the greater community) to see everyones’ efforts.
 It was an amazing display of creativity and talent.
 I can’t wait for next year!

-Check out the gallery below for all the Alice scarecrows from the festival!
+Check out the gallery below for all the Alice in Wonderland scarecrows from the festival!